Skip to main content

 Heat Illness Part 1: The Three Stages & What You Can Do To Help

-It seems like the summer days get hotter sooner and that heat is staying longer.
+It seems like the days get hotter sooner and that heat is staying longer.
 This is especially true when the days climb into 90° F range and there is high humidity.
 Combine this hot, humid environment with physical activity and lack of preparation and you could be at risk of heat-related illness.

 Did you know that an increase in body temperature of just a few degrees could affect your mental function?
 An increase of a few more degrees could result in serious injury or death.
 Heat also can be an underlying factor in an accident, fall, or heart attack.
 Heat stress is a buildup of body heat.
 It can be generated either internally (by muscle use) or externally (by the environment), and it affects your body’s natural cooling system.
 Without proper precautions, this heat buildup can develop into heat exhaustion or heat stroke, a potentially fatal condition.